Skip to main content

-Join us for this six-week course exploring the politics of memory in and about Asia through consideration of museum collections, memorials, and personal ephemera.
+Educators joined us for this six-week seminar course that explored the politics of memory in and about Asia through consideration of museum collections, memorials, and personal ephemera.
 The politics of memory refers to the ways that societies remember, and sometimes intentionally forget, past events, and how those memories are shaped, controlled, and contested.
-Through a series of case studies focused on specific museums and artifacts, we will explore resources and strategies that you can apply in your own classroom.
-Some of the examples we will explore include the looting of the Summer Palace in China, the legacy of Sir Stanford Raffles in Singapore, Hiroshima and Nagasaki, and objects removed from their original context.
+Through a series of case studies focused on specific museums and artifacts, we explored resources and strategies that participants could apply in their own classrooms.
+Some of the examples we examined included the looting of the Summer Palace in China, the legacy of Sir Stamford Raffles in Singapore, Hiroshima and Nagasaki, and objects removed from their original context.

-This course is geared toward middle and high school teachers who teach about East Asia across the curriculum including social studies, art and art history, history, literature, and more.
-Each week there will be assigned readings and short assignments to be completed in advance of an interactive Zoom session.
+This course was geared toward middle and high school teachers who taught about East Asia across the curriculum, including social studies, art and art history, history, literature, and more.
+Each week there were assigned readings and short assignments to be completed in advance of an interactive Zoom session.

 Program Leaders

-This program will be led by NCTA leaders Melanie King, art historian, and Lauren Collins, Program Director of Asian Studies at the University of Colorado Boulder.
+This program was led by NCTA leaders Melanie King, art historian, and Lauren Collins, Program Director of Asian Studies at the University of Colorado Boulder.

 Program details